Judith Walker Andrews

 Judith Walker Andrews (April 26, 1826 – August 29, 1914) was an American philanthropist and social reformer.
 She was the first president of the "National Alliance of Unitarian and Other Liberal Christian Women".

 Her brother, Dr. Clement A. Walker, was appointed in charge of the hospital for the insane in Boston, and Andrews joined him there to assist in the work in which she was deeply interested.
 Her work in this line was of great value.
 From 1889, she was very much interested in the child-widows of India and formed an association to carry out the plans of Pandita Ramabai.
 Andrews and her co-workers managed a school at Puna, Gujarat, India.

 Early life and education

 Judith Walker was born in Fryeburg, Maine, April 26, 1826.
-Her brother was Dr. Clement A. Walker was one of the first of the new school of physicians for the insane.
+Her brother, Dr. Clement A. Walker, was one of the first of the new school of physicians for the insane.

 She was educated at Fryeburgh Academy with the intention of becoming a teacher.